avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 }
 ```

-Once this transaction is accepted, `AddSubnetValidatorTx` is disabled on the Subnet.
-The only action that the `Owner` key is able to take is removing previously existing Subnet validators via `RemoveSubnetValidatorTx`.
-Any previously existing validators added with the pre-ACP-77 workflow will otherwise be removed automatically at their specified [`End`](https://github.com/ava-labs/avalanchego/blob/a1721541754f8ee23502b456af86fea8c766352a/vms/platformvm/txs/validator.go#L27) time. `RegisterSubnetValidatorTx` and `SetSubnetValidatorWeightTx` must be used to manage the Subnet's validator set going forward, and the `Owner` key is powerless to modify anything related to these newly added validators.
+Once this transaction is accepted, `AddSubnetValidatorTx` is disabled on the Subnet going forward.
+The only action that the `Owner` key is able to take is removing any Subnet validators that were added using `AddSubnetValidatorTx` previously via `RemoveSubnetValidatorTx`.
+Unless removed by the `Owner` key, note that any Subnet Validators added previously with an `AddSubnetValidatorTx` will continue to validate the Subnet until their `EndTime` is reached.
+Once all Subnet Validators added with `AddSubnetValidatorTx` are no longer in the validator set, the `Owner` key is powerless. `RegisterSubnetValidatorTx` and `SetSubnetValidatorWeightTx` must be used to manage the Subnet's validator set going forward.

 The `validationID` for validators added in `ConvertSubnetTx` is defined as the SHA256 hash of `(convertSubnetTxID,validatorIndex)`, where `validatorIndex` refers to the index into the `Validators` array of within the `ConvertSubnetTx`.